Understanding a fuzzy match

 Records with high similarity, but not exact matches, are flagged for manual review.

-Review the quick reference guide, if you would like more details on the fuzzy match process and scoring algorithm.
+If you would like more details about this process, review the fuzzy match process and scoring algorithm quick start guide.